Follow the step by step process or choose what situation that best describes you:

 You will take the Pennsylvania Bar Examination over a period of two days, and cover the following content:

-You must file online to sit for the Pennsylvania Bar Exam.
-Based on your responses on the application, you may be required to submit Supplemental Documents (along with an Amendment to Application form for each document) and Third-Party Documents (which must also be accompanies by an Amendment to Application form).
+application, you may be required to submit Supplemental Documents (along with an Amendment to Application form for each document) and Third-Party Documents (which must also be accompanies by an Amendment to Application form).
 Documents that you may need to submit or have submitted by a third party include:

 Mail all supporting documents to: Pennsylvania Board of Law Examiners, 601 Commonwealth Ave, Suite 3600, P.O.
 Box 62535, Harrisburg, PA 17106-2535.
 When the Board accepts your application, you will receive an email.